 The most important thing you can do is to determine where you want to eventually go in relation to where you are now.
 Then develop a series of measurements to monitor your progress along the way.
 (Think of a roadmap from one place to another with stops along the way for rest and re-evaluation).
 Its ok to modify your destination from time to time as your needs vary.
 Things like money, schedules or even changing direction completely as markets dictate happen.
 The important thing is to remember that you’re in the driver’s seat and in control of your destination.
 (If you have one)

 The bottom Line:

-Sooner or later, you’re going to either scale your company, sell it or transition it to new ownership like your kids or your employees.
-That day may be 3 years, 10 years or 20 years away, but it will come.
-By planning where you want end up and working that plan to get there, you are far more likely to end up where you want to.
+Sooner or later, you’re going to have to surface from your years long dive of your career.
+Someday, you will have to either close your business, sell it or transition it to new ownership like your kids or your employees.
+That day may be 3 years, 10 years or even 20 years away, but rest assured, it will most definitely come.

 By planning where you want to come up, you can develop a plan to get there.
 All you have to do now then is follow your plan (roadmap) and you’ll be far more likely to be where you want to be when you eventually decide to surface.